StoreConnect and Salesforce org compatibility guide

 Feature-specific objects (optional)

-These 3 objects are only required if you are using specific features:
+These 3 objects are only required if you use specific features:

 - Asset — voucher fulfillment and inventory tracking